klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

                       than one of these by repeating this option or by joining values in a single string separated by spaces.
 This option value is stored in the configuration file.
+-M, --maxstate        Specify the maximum state for some commands.
+This option
+                      value is stored in the configuration file.
 -m MODULE, --module MODULE
                       Define a :term:`modulespec`.
 If you specify modules with this option you don't have to put :term:`modulespecs`